henask12/hello-microverse/README.md

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following command: you just need a simple web browser to run this project for a test

 <!--
 Example command: